 Some regions also refer to this day at Choti or small Diwali.

 On this day, the festivities really come to life!
 Diwali traditions, rituals and beliefs vary across the diverse cultures of India.
-A popular belief stems from the Hindu epic Ramayana where Diwali marks the homecoming of Rama, Sita, Lakshmana and Hanuman after a period of exile and the defeat of the demon Ravana.
-Other traditions include worshiping goddesses Laxmi and Durga.
+A popular belief stems from the Hindu epic Ramayana, where Diwali marks the homecoming of Rama, Sita, Lakshmana and Hanuman after a period of exile and the defeat of the demon Ravana.
+Other traditions include worshipping goddesses Laxmi and Durga.

 Annakut, Govardhan Pooja

 This day is celebrated differently across the country.
 Some cultures celebrate it as the bond between a husband and wife.